DrSchizo/Phaser-3-ES6-topdown-and-sidescrolling-game-boilerplate/README.md

-# [WIP] Phaser 3 ES6 topdown and sidescrolling game boilerplate
+# Phaser 3 topdown and sidescrolling game boilerplate

-A work in progress starter template for topdown and sidescrolling game made for [Phaser 3](https://phaser.io/) More information [here](https://phaser.discourse.group/t/wip-topdown-and-sidescrolling-game-boilerplate/6581)
+A work in progress starter template for topdown and sidescrolling game made for [Phaser 3](https://phaser.io/) in ES6.
+More information [here](https://phaser.discourse.group/t/wip-topdown-and-sidescrolling-game-boilerplate/6581)

 ---